oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

       bit match {
         position 1;
         description
           "Match bit.
-If set, this is a bitwise match operation defined as '(data & value) == value'; if unset, (data & value) evaluates to TRUE if any of the bits in the value mask are set in the data , i.e., '(data & value) != 0'.";
+This is a bitwise match operation defined as '(data & value) == value'.";
       }
+      bit any {
+        position 2;
+        description
+          "Any bit.
+This is a match on any of the bits in bitmask.
+It evaluates to 'true' if any of the bits in the value mask are set in the data, i.e., '(data & value) != 0'.";
+         }
+       }
+       description
+         "Specifies how to apply the defined bitmask.
+          'any' and 'match' bits must not be set simultaneously.";
     }
     description
       "How to apply the defined bitmask.";